-Forgive me for my ignorance because how did I not know this?
+Forgive me for my ignorance but how did I not know this?

 Did you know recess is a hot topic?
 I mean, really, what child-related/parenting topic isn’t considered hot but still.
 Recess?
 How is this an argument?

 Apparently it’s an ongoing debate, especially in Chicago where, until this year, they apparently haven’t had recess for thirty years.

 Were you aware of this?
 Evidently, nearly 40% of American schools have either eliminated or are considering eliminating recess.

 How can that be?
 Recess, in my humble opinion, is as much a part of school as reading, writing, and arithmetic.
 That might be stretching it, but not much.

 Kids need a break.
 But, according to Slate, many administrators don’t think so.
 In fact, many principals and teachers apparently hate recess not only for the apparent waste of time but also because recess is, as Nicholas Day from Slate calls it, a chaotic scene out of Lord of the Flies.